-Type of performance measure and weighting at target KMP Performance e measure FY18 performance Financial 70% CEO and CFO is G Other Group exec Business segmen manage and Grou The group target result and was se growth objectives utives is Grou t executives is p EBIT. was set signifi t in the contex EBIT of the ner than the siness strat e FY17 actual Reported statutory Group NPAT for FY18 was \$94.7m, a 47.8% increase over FY17.
+Type of performance measure and weighting at target KMP Performance measure FY18 performance Financial 70% CEO and CFO is G Other Group exec Business segmen manage and Grou The group target result and was se growth objectives utives is Grou t executives is p EBIT. was set signifi t in the contex EBIT of the ner than the siness strat e FY17 actual Reported statutory Group NPAT for FY18 was \$94.7m, a 47.8% increase over FY17.
 Pro-forma continuing operations EBIT performance increased 29.4% over FY17.
-EBIT by business segment CEO Other varied as detailed in the financial report. / Throobold CEO CFO EGM KMP < Threshold Nil Nil Nil Nil Threshold 28.5% 20% 20% 20% Target - Maximum 83.5% 48% 48% 48% Threshold level is improvement ove 95% of targe t and requi Personal (which may be non-financial) 30% There is a range of are applicable to and accountabilit executive KMP: • Safety: various on year includi injuries (LTIs) of the proper with old development, of training and design and design and design are applicable. the executive ies, several objectives reng, for all execute 20% on FY1 bjectives requirellatives trategout to the contraction of the contraction o KMP depen jectives are quiring imp cutive KMP, 7 iring individues, succes nding on the e shared ac proved perf a reductio eir role ross all ormance year n in lost time A detailed explanation of the group's achievements in the non-financial areas are contained in section 5 of the Directors' Report.
-Team member engagement: shared objective amongst all executive KMP to undertake a Group wide team member engagement survey with a response rate of at least 65% Customer engagement: including objectives to measure and improve customer sentiment Strategic acquiring the identification or divestment, regarding achies dentification o implementation f suitable bon of the bu usinesses f or acquisition, Organic growt deliver organic , , ives are set to New stores: the to achieve grown new stores i required in business units Systems and p term sustainab technology and ility of the cor • Compliance ar procedures to • • Optimisation j acquisitions an - fits from
+EBIT by business segment CEO Other varied as detailed in the financial report. / Throobold CEO CFO EGM KMP < Threshold Nil Nil Nil Nil Threshold 28.5% 20% 20% 20% Target - Maximum 83.5% 48% 48% 48% Threshold level is improvement ove 95% of targe t and requi Personal (which may be non-financial) 30% There is a range of metrics across the following criteria that are applicable to the executive KMP depending on their role and accountabilities, several objectives are shared across all executive KMP: Safety: various objectives requiring improved performance year on year including, for all executive KMP, a reduction in lost time injuries (LTIs) of 20% on FY17 People: with objectives requiring individual and team development, culture strategies, succession planning, and training and development outcomes eir role ross all ormance year n in lost time A detailed explanation of the group's achievements in the non-financial areas are contained in section 5 of the Directors' Report.
+Team member engagement: shared objective amongst all executive KMP to undertake a Group wide team member engagement survey with a response rate of at least 65% Customer engagement: including objectives to measure and improve customer sentiment Strategic acquiring the identification or divestment, regarding achies dentification o implementation f suitable bon of the bu usinesses f or acquisition, Organic growth: for each business segment objectives are set to deliver organic growth and market share gains New stores: the number of new stores required in business units to achieve growth targets Systems and p term sustainab technology and ility of the cor • Compliance ar procedures to • • Optimisation j acquisitions an - fits from